pletfix/docs/en/helpers.md

 <a name="method-locale-url"></a>
 #### `locale_url()` {.method}

-The `locale_url` function prefixes the current URL with the given language code.
+The `locale_url` function prefixes the path of the current URL with the given language code.

     locale_url('fr');